apache/ambari/ambari-infra/ambari-infra-manager/README.md

 }
 ```
-As you can see it will require to implement [ItemWriter] (https://docs.spring.io/spring-batch/apidocs/org/springframework/batch/item/ItemWriter.html), [ItemReader] (http://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/item/ItemReader.html) and [ItemProcessor] (https://docs.spring.io/spring-batch/apidocs/org/springframework/batch/item/ItemProcessor.html)
+As you can see it will require to implement [ItemWriter](https://docs.spring.io/spring-batch/apidocs/org/springframework/batch/item/ItemWriter.html), [ItemReader](http://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/item/ItemReader.html) and [ItemProcessor](https://docs.spring.io/spring-batch/apidocs/org/springframework/batch/item/ItemProcessor.html)

 ### Schedule custom jobs

 It can be needed based on business requirements to schedule jobs (e.g. daily) instead of run manually through the REST API.
-It can be done with adding a custom bean to "org.apache.ambari.infra" package with using [@Scheduled] (http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/Scheduled.html):
+It can be done with adding a custom bean to "org.apache.ambari.infra" package with using [@Scheduled](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/Scheduled.html):
 ```java
 @Named
 public class MySchedulerObject {